Can EB2 be Upgraded to EB1: A Comprehensive Guide

 Several scenarios may prompt an EB2 visa holder to consider upgrading to EB1:

-- Career Advancement: Individuals who have moved into managerial or executive positions in multinational companies may find themselves eligible for the EB1C upgrade.
+3. Career Advancement: Individuals who have moved into managerial or executive positions in multinational companies may find themselves eligible for the EB1C upgrade.
+The applicant's previous role abroad is often a key factor in qualifying for EB1C, as it demonstrates relevant experience required for this category.

 While the upgrade from EB2 to EB1 is indeed possible, it is essential for applicants to meticulously assess their qualifications and achievements against the EB1 criteria.
 In doing so, they can determine whether pursuing an upgrade is a viable option that aligns with their professional trajectory and immigration goals.